-I am the Agent Business Coordinator in the US Branch of InsideJapan Tours.
+I am the Business Development Manager in the US Branch of InsideJapan Tours.
 I run our business development and manage our relationships with all of our travel agent and agency partners across North and South America.
 I approach trips to Japan as an exciting adventure, with endless possibilities to delight no matter what you are into.
 Having a trust in serendipitous discovery is essential, and I encourage having space in your itinerary to let Japan surprise you with the unexpected!

 What places and activities do you specialize in?